cognisant/Docs.DevelopmentProcess/Source Control.md

 All development projects will be stored in a Git repository hosted on Github.com.

-# Branching Model

 ## Master

 All repositories will contain a branch named `master`.
 This contains code which has been delivered to customers, every commit on master should be tagged as a release.

 ## Feature Branches

 All development of new features should be performed on a feature branch, named `feature/<description>`.
-For large peices of work where multiple developers are collaborating, it may be necessary to create additional sub-branches during the development of a feature.

 When a feature branch is created a Github pull request should be started.
 This can be used for discussion and code review while work is still in progress.

 Once development of a feature is complete: